Daytona 500: Start time, how to watch and more

 Most sports save their biggest event for the end of the season, whether it's the NFL and the Super Bowl, baseball and the World Series or cornhole and the ACO World Championships.
 (Golf is the rare exception with the Masters arriving early in the season during the second week of April.)
 NASCAR is the only sport that I can think of that begins a season with its most important event.
 The Daytona 500 is stock car racing's biggest, most celebrated race of the year.

-The 61st running of The Great American Race takes place on Sunday, Feb.
-17. Here's how you can watch the racin' and rubbin' around the Daytona International Speedway's famed 2.5-mile tri-oval track.
+Read on to see all the ways you can watch the racin' and rubbin' around the Daytona International Speedway's famed 2.5-mile tri-oval track.

+Read more: 2019 Daytona 500 qualifying results, starting lineup: William Byron wins pole for Hendrick Motorsports

 Broadcast TV